The Case Study Innovations Logo

 3.4 Forbidden Adjacency

-Field: forbidden_adjacency (array of item label pairs) defines which groups or categories of items cannot be placed together within the same bin.
-This is useful for separating incompatible or hazardous items, such as flammable materials from explosives.
+Field: forbidden_adjacency (array of item label pairs) defines which categories of items cannot be packed together in the same bin.

 "forbidden_adjacency": [["Alcohol", "Explosives"], ["Raw meat", "Fresh produce"]]